inidal/curriculum/README.md

 # Changelog of my self-develpment
-The purpose of this repository is to keep track of my certifications over time.
-As I am learning everyday and going through courses on Coursera, Udemy or other websites, I will update this repository each time.
+The purpose of this repository is to keep track of my certifications as well as my projects.
+I will update this repository as I am learning everyday and going through courses on Coursera, Udemy or other websites.
+Personal or professional projects will be added too.

+You'll find below the latest certificates with a link of the course and a direct link to the certificate by clicking on each (CERT).

 ---
 * edX